-Tribe Says Feds Unlawfully Denied it Recognition
+Tribe Says Feds Unlawfully Denied It Recognition

-(CN) – Native Americans in Michigan sued the U.S. Interior Department claiming its refusal to recognize their tribe has preventing it from benefiting from federal programs.
+(CN) – Native Americans in Michigan sued the U.S. Interior Department claiming its refusal to recognize their tribe has prevented it from benefiting from federal programs.

 In a lawsuit filed in the U.S District Court for the District of Columbia, the Burt Lake Band of Ottawa and Chippewa Indians says their predecessors, the Cheboygan Band, had been federally recognized as a sovereign and autonomous Indian nation by the treaty of Washington, signed in 1836, and the Treaty of Detroit, which was signed even earlier, in 1807.